jasny/phpdoc-parser/docs/tags/example.md

 ExampleTag
 ===

-This class is only intended to work with `example` tag.
+This class is only intended to work with `@example` tag.
 It's instance is already predefined in `PhpDocumentor::tags()`.

 ```php
 /**